bricebai/bricebai.github.io/nova-synthesis-creaturum.md

 ### Challenges

-**A specific design challenge I faced was how to improve user experience in finding information about music soundtracks.** Many visual novel fans, including myself, enjoy looking up the various soundtracks that get played during a game, but it can be difficult to pinpoint specific tracks and their names.
-To resolve this, I chose to have the Music Box feature, which is essentially a page that reveals each soundtrack's name and composer after they are played.
-This allows users to easily identify all the tracks used without the need of researching them outside of the game.
+**A specific design challenge I faced was how to improve user experience in finding information about music soundtracks.** Many visual novel fans, including myself, enjoy looking up the various soundtracks that get played during a game, but it can be difficult to pinpoint specific tracks and their names. **To resolve this, I chose to have the Music Box feature**, which is essentially a page that reveals each soundtrack's name and composer after they are played. **This allows users to easily identify all the tracks used without the need of researching them outside of the game.**

-Another challenge I faced was considering how to make our visual novel stand out among the sea of free indie games. **My answer to this was providing character voiceovers.** Most free visual novels do not include voiceovers.
+**Another challenge I faced was considering how to enhance the dialogue and help players develop stronger attachments to the characters.** **My answer to this was providing character voiceovers.** Most free visual novels do not include voiceovers.
 In general, professional visual novel studios who do include them hire professional voice actors and record them in-house, giving them live feedback and creating a consistent tone across all recordings.
 For my remote and budgetless team, this was not a feasible option.

 Instead, I suggested we find amateur voice actors via forums who were willing to do free work.
 We selected our voice actors from virtual auditions and requested them to send in their lines with every script update.
 With that came the issues of people suddenly cutting off contact, not sending in lines at a regular rate, and inconsistent audio quality among all the voiceovers.